Fact: My daughter(at the time 4years) has been diagnosed with SPD: Sensory Processing Disorder and NO it is not a death sentence 🙂

 We have found that she has to unwind and play her day out when she gets home.
 She will have a place in the house where she sets up her “classroom” and I listen to how she plays teacher(that tells me loads?).
 She has to tell me when she is ready for homework, or I have to bribe her at times, but then she sits on the bar stool that swivels, which helps.
 We also do lots of sensory based activities to learn her spelling(see THIS post)words and doing sums(check out this Whiteboard Hack.

 I am trying to limit after school activities, which is quite difficult, to try and keep the sensory overload to the limit.

 The teacher does complain about her being busy and fidgety in class.
 (I am getting her a wiggle cushion to see if it helps.)
 And that she likes walking around(going to the bathroom often), but that is a sensory break for her and hopefully the teacher understands that too.

-She has come so far, getting more independent each day and acquiring coping techniques.
+She has come so far, acquiring coping techniques with each year that passess.
 So proud of her and incredibly in love with her!

 Thank you for sharing your story.I’m learning so much from this series to go along with Project Sensory!